cult-of-coders/grapher/docs/linking_collections.md

 }
 ```

 We store the metadata of the link inside a special `$metadata` field.
-And this works from inversed side as well:
+And it works from inversed side as well:

 ```js
 Groups.addLinks({